Moyin001/Mo-portfolio/README.md

   ```

 ## Usage
-- Update the content in the `src/data` folder to reflect your personal information.
+- Update the content in the `/index.html` file to reflect your personal information.
-- Customize styles in the `src/styles` folder.
+- Customize styles in the `assets/css/styles.css` file.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request.